 Clary sage oil may also help with relaxation.
-Researchers in a 2013 study found that when the oil was used in a diffuser, it helped women undergoing urodynamic examination relax more effectively.
+Researchers in a found that when the oil was used in a diffuser, it helped women undergoing urodynamic examination relax more effectively.

 You can experience the aromatic effects of these essential oils in a number of ways.
 For example, doTERRA recommends applying Balance to the soles of your feet, wrists, or palms at the beginning and end of the day to help you feel calm and relaxed.
 Lavender and sage can also be applied directly to the skin.